spcanelon/silvia/content/blog/2021-06-01-hello-hugo-apero/index.markdown

 3. Merge your `apero` branch with your primary branch.
 I usually use git commands in a combination of the RStudio terminal and the Git pane, but for this big merge I felt more comfortable doing it on github.com! :sweat_smile: Do what feels most comfortable for you.

+4. Resolve any merge conflicts (I had a few!) in the git tool of your choosing.
+These are the git commands GitHub recommended:

+    ```bash
+    git fetch origin       # makes sure local files were recent
+    git checkout apero     # moves you to your `apero` branch
+    git merge main         # attempts a merge with your `main` branch
+    ```

+    When you're finished, commit your changes and push.
+Then follow these next steps, also recommended by GitHub:

+    ```bash
+    git checkout main       # moves you to your `main` branch
+    git merge --no-ff apero # creates a new commit for the merge
+    ```

+    This step will sort of replace all of the files that both themes had in common with the `apero` version (e.g. **config.toml**, **netlify.toml**, **content/publication**), and leave the old Academic files alone.
+So you'll have to delete these ([again](#tidying-up-your-directory)!).
+I'm not sure how to avoid this -- maybe it's not an issue when you don't have merge conflicts?
+I don't know :thinking:

+5. Tidy up your directory (again?)

+    Go through [the steps above](#tidying-up-your-directory) to clean out any residual Academic files from your directory.
+Make sure to check your `content/` folders for any example files from Academic that might still be hanging around and delete them.

+    Then run `blogdown::serve_site()` to build your new Apéro site locally.
+Go through the site and make sure everything looks the way it should and that links are generally pointing to the right places.

+    When you're satisfied, commit the changes to your primary branch!<br>There may be *a lot* of files that were deleted and added during the switch to Apéro and, while not generally recommended, I used the `git add .` command to stage all of the changes at once and, commited the changes, and then pushed.
+This only after thoroughly looking through the list of changed files so I knew what was happening.

+6. Wait a couple of minutes for the changes to get pushed to your primary branch (e.g. `main`) and then wait patiently for Netlify to build your site after the merge.

-4. <i class="fas fa-glass-cheers pr2"></i>Celebrate and share your brand new site! :tada: :partying_face: :champagne:<br>If you choose to share on Twitter, consider using the #HugoApero hashtag so the [Hugo Apéro squad](https://twitter.com/apreshill/status/1397052533588185092) can clap for you!
+7. <i class="fas fa-glass-cheers pr2"></i>Celebrate and share your brand new site! :tada: :partying_face: :champagne:<br>If you share on Twitter, use the #HugoApero hashtag so the [Hugo Apéro squad](https://twitter.com/apreshill/status/1397052533588185092) can clap for you!